 Avoid scheduling coding audits during peak vacation times; ensure that your medical coding staff has adequate time set aside to participate in the coding audit process for reviewing the recommendations and responding to the auditor

-A trusted and proven vendor partner can go a long way in assisting your hospital or health care organization develop the best medical coding audit compliance plans based on your specific needs.
+A trusted and proven revenue cycle vendor partner can go a long way in assisting your hospital or healthcare organization develop the best medical coding audit compliance plans based on your specific needs.

 Have a question for an experienced medical coding specialist?
 Click here to ask questions or schedule a coding audit today!